manuelmhtr/software-development/development/git-flow-v2.md

 Squasing is very similar to [rebasing](#rebasing) except it adds one more step.

-Let's say you need to update the branch `task-1` with the latest changes from `dev` and squash all of the commits into one.
+Let's say you need to update the branch `task-1` with the latest changes from `staging` and squash all of the commits into one.
 It looks like:

 ```mermaid
 %%{init: { 'gitGraph': { 'mainBranchName': 'dev' } } }%%